zio/zio-quill/README.md

 ### Naming strategy

-The second type parameter defines the naming strategy to be used when translating identifiers (table and column names) to SQL.
+The naming strategy parameter defines the behavior when translating identifiers (table and column names) to SQL.

 |           strategy                  |          example              |
 |-------------------------------------|-------------------------------|